ritobrotoghosh/Power-BI--Shield-Insurance-Analysis/README.md

 - Identify areas for growth and optimization
 - Develop an understanding of customer demographics
-- Focus on KPIs related to customer base, revenue generation and policy trend
+- Focus on KPIs related to customer base, revenue generation, and policy trend

 ## Data Model